On Air Now

 This style of singing is usually (but not always) performed by men, and include sounds that imitate the noises of the Tuva landscape – grassland steppes and high mountains.

-Two Inuit singers performed for Their Royal Highnesses The Prince of Wales and the Duchess of Cornwall on their recent trip to Canada (resulting in a fit of giggles by the Duchess).
-This style of throat singing is called katajjaq
+Two Inuit singers performed for Their Royal Highnesses The Prince of Wales and the Duchess of Cornwall on their trip to Canada last year (resulting in a fit of giggles by the Duchess).
+This style of throat singing is called katajjaq.

 Unlike the Tuvan tradition, Inuit throat singing is usually performed by women – often two women standing opposite each other holding arms (as can be seen in the recent performance in Canada).

 The practice was banned by Christian priests over 100 years ago but has been revived and was given cultural heritage status by Quebec, Canada, in 2014.